Koskotas scandal: Greece in the 1980's

 Greek National Income per decade for 1900–2000.
-During Papandreou's tenure from 1981 to 1989, the national income increased at approximately the same rate as it did during the turbulent decade of 1941–1950.
+During Papandreou's tenure from 1981 to 1989, national income increased at approximately the same rate as during the turbulent decade of 1941–1950.
 Source: The Bank of Greece and National Statistical Service, various open source bulletins and reports.

-The Third Hellenic Republic was established in 1974 during a turbulent time in Greece, following the collapse of a seven-year junta (1967–1974) due to its mishandling of the Turkish invasion of Cyprus.
-Constantine Karamanlis returned from exile and laid the foundations for the new republic with the Constitution of 1975.
-At the same period, the Greek economy, which had outperformed in the previous two decades (1950–1973), began to slow down due to the oil crisis of the 1970s, causing also a spike in inflation, and the competition upon the country's entry into the European Market once joined in 1981.
+The Third Hellenic Republic was established in 1974 during a turbulent time in Greece, following the collapse of a seven-year Colonels' dictatorship (1967–1974) due to its mishandling of the Turkish invasion of Cyprus.
+The former prime minister Konstantinos Karamanlis returned from exile and laid the foundations for the new republic with the Constitution of 1975.
+At the same period, the Greek economy, which had outperformed in the previous two decades (1950–1973), began to slow down.
+Moreover, the oil crisis of the 1970s caused a spike in inflation, and the Greek companies faced increased competition upon the country's entry into the European Market once joined in 1981.

-In 1980, Karamanlis became President of Greece, leaving a power vacuum that led to Papandreou, who campaigned on an anti-American, anti-European Economic Community (EEC), and anti-NATO stance, becoming Greece's first socialist prime minister.
+Amidst the economic difficulties, the opposition leader Andreas Papandreou adopted a populist rhetoric, which resonated with the Greek people who sought a change from the politics of the past; Papandreou was campaigning on an anti-American, anti-European Economic Community (EEC), and anti-NATO stance.
+In 1980, Karamanlis became President of Greece, leaving a power vacuum that led to Papandreou becoming Greece's first socialist prime minister, after decades of conservative rule.
 The cohabitation of the two men in the 1981–1985 period was successful, as Papandreou adopted a more pragmatic approach, shifting away from his earlier rhetoric.
-His administration enacted an ambitious social reforms by expanding access to education and healthcare, and strengthening workers' and women's rights, and sought national reconciliation after the Greek Civil War (1946–1949).
-However, Papandreou's economic policies exacerbated the structural issues in the Greek economy, through excessive foreign borrowing to build an extensive patronage network and misuse of EU funds.
+His administration enacted ambitious social reforms by expanding access to education and healthcare, and strengthening workers' and women's rights, and sought national reconciliation after the Greek Civil War (1946–1949).
+However, Papandreou's economic policies exacerbated the structural issues in the Greek economy through excessive foreign borrowing to build an extensive patronage network and misuse of EU funds.
 Additionally, his soft stance on terrorism had increased the terrorism incidents in Greece.